markkampe/Financial/README.txt

 	It was very useful, in that it showed the futility of waiting a long time for a bigger dip.

+	I also found this data to be very useful when the Spring 20 opportunity came.
+I processed the (post 1920) data to find, given the market had dropped by X, the probability of it dropping by Y more, and then used these to compute what fraction of my intended purchases I should make at each 5%.

 FinSim

 	I created a ludicrously elaborate financial planning spreadsheet.
 I